B-Bounded cohomology and applications: Two spectral sequences in -bounded cohomology

-\begin{thm} Suppose all higher weighted Dehn functions of $C_*(X)$ are $\B$-bounded, when the acyclic complex $X$ is equipped with the $1$-skeleton weighting.
-For each $\BG$-module $M$, there is a spectral sequence with $E_1$-term the product of the ${\B}H^*( G_\sigma; M)$ which converges to ${\B}H^*(G;M)$. \end{thm}
+\begin{theorem} Suppose all higher weighted Dehn functions of $C_*(X)$ are $\B$-bounded, when the acyclic complex $X$ is equipped with the $1$-skeleton weighting.
+For each $\BG$-module $M$, there is a spectral sequence with $E_1$-term the product of the ${\B}H^*( G_\sigma; M)$ which converges to ${\B}H^*(G;M)$. \end{theorem}

 By comparison with the spectral sequence from Theorem \ref{thm:serrecomplexss}, we immediately obtain the following corollary. \begin{corollary} Suppose the acyclic complex $X$ is equipped with the $1$-skeleton weighting, and all higher weighted Dehn functions of $C_*(X)$ are $\B$-bounded.
 If $M$ is a $\BG$-module for which each $(G_\sigma, L)$ is $M$-$\B$IC, then $(G,L)$ is $M$-$\B$IC.
 In particular if each $(G_\sigma,L)$ is $\B$-SIC, so is $(G,L)$. \end{corollary}